fiatconnect/specification/fiatconnect-api.md

 ### 9.3.3.
 User Action Details Schemas

 All User Action Details Schemas supported by FiatConnect MUST contain the `userActionType` field.
-The `userActionType` field denotes which `TransferInUserActionType` this schema is associated with; its value MUST be one of the values in `TransferInUserActionType`, and it MUST be unique across all supported User Action Details Schemas.
+The `userActionType` field denotes which `TransferInUserActionDetailsEnum` this schema is associated with; its value MUST be one of the values in `TransferInUserAction`, and it MUST be unique across all supported User Action Details Schemas.

-#### 9.3.3.1. `PIXUserActionDetailsSchema`
+#### 9.3.3.1. `PIXUserAction`

-`PIXUserActionDetailsSchema` is a User Action Details Schema for transfers in requiring user action which use the `PIXAccount` Fiat Account Schema.
+`PIXUserAction` is a User Action Details Schema for transfers in requiring user action which use the `PIXAccount` Fiat Account Schema.

 ```
 {
-	userActionType: `TransferInUserActionType.PIX`,
+	userActionType: `TransferInUserActionDetailsEnum.PIXUserAction`,
 	pixString: `string`
 }
 ```

 The `pixString` field is a copy-and-pastable code that the user can enter into the Pix payment system to initiate the transfer of fiat funds to the provider.

-#### 9.3.3.2. `IBANUserActionDetailsSchema`
+#### 9.3.3.2. `IBANUserAction`

-`IBANUserActionDetailsSchema` is a User Action Details Schema for transfers in requiring user action which use the `IBANAccount` Fiat Account Schema.
+`IBANUserAction` is a User Action Details Schema for transfers in requiring user action which use the `IBANAccount` Fiat Account Schema.

 ```
 {
-	userActionType: `TransferInUserActionType.IBAN`,
+	userActionType: `TransferInUserActionDetailsEnum.IBANUserAction`,
 	iban: `string`,
 	bic: `string`
 }